SHORTLIST

 Today is the first of two free days to explore this tropical archipelago.
 Several beaches are within reach of town, between 8 and 14 km from your hotel.
 With azure waters, pristine coral reefs and a rollicking nightlife, it’s easy to see why these islands are a favourite for so many travellers.
 The safest beaches are Starfish, Sandfly and Big Creek – be aware that others may have strong riptides.
 When the sun gs down, why not head into town and check out the local bar and restaurant scene?
 Ask your leader about the best place to grab a drink.

 This morning, hop on a boat to the nearby Isla Popa, where you’ll get to spend time meeting the Ngabe-Bugle indigenous community.
 The local women here run a community tourism project, and you’ll have the chance to learn about their lifestyle during an orientation walk through the community.
-You’ll stop in at a school, a local home as well as a spending some time with a local family.
+You’ll stop in at a local home as well as a spending some time with a local family.
 Say your farewells and return to Bocas de Toro, then enjoy the rest of a hugely rewarding day free in the Caribbean sun.

 Travel by boat and local bus to Boquete – this is a bit of a lengthy journey, so be sure to have a book, podcast or daydream to keep you occupied.
 Boquete is a picturesque town located in the highlands of Panama, surrounded by mountains, crystal-clear creeks and rivers, forest reserves and colourful wildflowers, as well as coffee plantations and orange groves.
 Head out on an orientation walk with your leader and enjoy an informal Spanish lesson to get to grips with the local language.
 Tomorrow will be a free day, wide open for exploring – most optional activities can be organised directly from the hotel, though it’s a good idea to book them when you arrive tonight if you know what you want to do.